The anatomy of a cyber attack

 On the strength of initial reconnaissance, malicious actors will scan ports and networks for weaknesses.
 In this enumeration process, hackers may exploit Active Directory, SNMP usernames, user groups, and other resources to extract machine names, network resources, shares, policies, and services from a system, evaluating each for a way to squeeze inside.

-They also scrutinize the Internet of Things (IoT), including physical equipment and devices that incorporate sensors, software, or other technologies that access the network.
+They also scrutinize the Internet of Things (IoT), including physical equipment and devices incorporating sensors, software, or other network technologies.
 IoT connection points are often overlooked in security reviews; they may not be well protected, segmented, or monitored, which makes them fertile hunting grounds for criminals.

-When they find one or several possible vulnerabilities to leverage, hackers will try to get access via several channels.
+Attackers will try to get access via several channels when they find one or several possible vulnerabilities to leverage.
 They may attempt to guess passwords, exploit old security holes in unpatched or poorly configured systems, or collect access information through social engineering.
-Social engineering has been one of the most effective ways to get in because it leads employees to share secrets inadvertently.
+Social engineering has been one of the most effective ways to get in because it inadvertently leads employees to share secrets.
 Criminals employ techniques such as impersonating executives, exploiting social media connections, or sending phishing messages with malicious links.

 Sophisticated security attacks may also involve artificial intelligence (AI) to help hackers refine their approach for better success.
 Malware deployed on an open-source email server, for example, can use AI to analyze an executive’s messaging style and collect their personal information, which can then be used to fool employees into sharing secret data or wiring money to criminals.